peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         System.IComparable,
         System.IEquatable

+<b>Deprecated.</b> Use EDecimal from PeterO.Numbers/com.upokecenter.numbers and the output of this class's ToString method.

 This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EDecimal`  in the `PeterO.Numbers` library (in .NET), or  `com.upokecenter.numbers.EDecimal`  in the `com.github.peteroupc/numbers` artifact (in Java).
 This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an `EDecimal`  as a parameter or return value.

 Represents an arbitrary-precision decimal floating-point number.About decimal arithmetic